edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

 Closures can capture variables in 3 different ways:

-- immutable borrow: `&T` -> `Fn`.
+- immutable borrow: `&T`.
     When a closure only needs to read a captured value, it can capture it through an immutable borrow.

     ```rust
     let name = String::from("Davide");